enterprisemodules/ora_profile/README.md

 - [ora_install](https://www.enterprisemodules.com/shop/products/puppet-ora_install-module) For installing an Oracle database and other database related Oracle products
 - [ora_config](https://www.enterprisemodules.com/shop/products/puppet-ora_config-module) For configuring every aspect of your Oracle database
-- [ora_cis](https://www.enterprisemodules.com/shop/products/puppet-oracle-security-module) To secure your databases according to the CIS benchmarks.
+- [ora_secured](https://www.enterprisemodules.com/shop/products/puppet-oracle-security-module) To secure your databases according to the CIS benchmarks or STIG documents.
-- [ora_rac](https://forge.puppet.com/enterprisemodules/ora_rac) To use Puppet to create and manage Oracle RAC installations.

 This module support Oracle 10, 11, 12, 18 and 19